DanitoA1/notes-app/README.md

 ## Getting Started

+Create a new env file with the backend host address and ensure the backend is running before starting the frontend as it uses the backend to create required notes.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev